ctnava/rxtechnotes/3_healthcare_coverage.md

 # Chapter 3: Healthcare Coverage

-This chapter introduces key aspects of health insurance, how pharmacy claims are processed, and the technician's role in resolving issues that may arise during insurance billing.

----

 ## 🧰 Key Concepts

 Health insurance is a financial agreement where a person or employer pays a **monthly premium** to an insurance company.
 In exchange, the insurer helps cover medical and prescription costs when care is needed.